 The principle of Pressure Swing Adsorption (PSA) is the amount of adsorbate deposited on the adsorbent increases with increasing pressure.
-Adsorption increase with increasing pressure, desorption occurs at low pressure.
+Adsorption increase with increasing pressure and desorption occurs at low pressure.
 The technique is applied for the adsorptive recovery of O2 and N2 from the air.

 Low-temperature rectification i.e. cryogenic air separation process, or cryogenic distillation process (Linde Double Column)

-Here, a double-column is used for cryogenic distillation of air.
+Here, a double column is used for the cryogenic distillation of air.
 In air separation plants is a combination of two columns used.
 It was the idea of Dr. Carl von Linde, to build together two columns, as shown in Fig -1.

 The lower part is a “half” single column with a condenser at the top and an air feed at the bottom whereas the upper part is a single column without a condenser but with a reboiler.

 The condenser in the lower column acts as the reboiler for the upper column, those two are thermodynamically attached.
 Air normally at a temperature that is just above the dew point is fed to the bottom of the lower column.
 Vapor raises the column to the condenser and forms reflux.
 “Rich liquid” contains approx. 35-40 % oxygen, is taken out as the bottom product and nitrogen has been taken out as the top product.
 The bottom product, the rich liquid is then fed to the center part of the upper column for further separation.
 In this upper column, there is no condenser, but reflux is taken from the pure top product of the lower column.

 There is a reboiler at the bottom of the upper column, which is heated from the condensing of nitrogen in the lower column.
 The upper column can have pure oxygen at the bottom, as oxygen has a higher boiling point than nitrogen.